EshaanAgg/Icarus/DOCUMENTATION.md

 # Documentation

 This guide gives a brief overview of all the supported commands in the `REPL`.

 It must be noted that all the commands as well names `ARE` case-sensitive in nature.
 All the reserved keywords would be in `UPPERCASE`.
+Also, all the intermediate tables created during the nesting of commands are given names corresponding to the timestamp and operation they were created at and from.
+These tables are not registered in the main memory as they would are just created in the context of the query.

 ## Non Nestable Commands